Adillwma/DeepClean3D/README.md

 For any further inquiries or for assistance in deploying DC3D, please feel free to reach out to me at adillwmaa@gmail.com.

 ## Acknowledgments
-Special thanks to Max Carter for his realistic data simulator, Dr. Jonas Radamaker for his expertise on LHCb and TORCH and Dr. Alex Marshal for his support and suggestions.
+Special thanks to Dr. Jonas Radamaker, Dr. Alex Marshall and Max Carter.